-Nowadays, it is a common site to see 3D printers in homes, schools, offices, labs, and workshops.
-The ability to quickly and economically print objects and prototypes make 3D printing one of the fastest growing technologies today.
-The process of creating three dimensional printed objects is actually quite interesting.
+Nowadays, it is a common sight to see 3D printers in homes, schools, offices, labs, and workshops.
+The ability to quickly and economically print objects and prototypes make 3D printing one of the fastest-growing technologies today.
+The process of creating three-dimensional printed objects is actually quite interesting.

 While this article focuses on plastic-based 3D printing filaments and their associated health effects, we have included a sampling of other materials used in 3D printing.
 Limited research, if any, has been done on non-plastic-based filaments.
 However, similar precautions outlined in this article should be implemented when working with any type of 3D filament.

 Examples of 3D printing filaments

 |Acrylonitrile Butadiene Styrene (ABS)*||Nylon||Polyvinyl Acetate (PVA)||Plasticized Copolyamide TPE (PCTPE)|

 |Polylactide Resin (PLA)*||Polycarbonate (PC)||High Density Polyethylene (HDPE)||Other polymers, metals, ceramics|

 Chemical Health Hazards of Popular 3D Printing Filaments

 Comprised of three primary chemicals: acrylonitrile, butadiene, and styrene, ABS is one of the most popular filaments for 3D printing.
 Because of the popularity of this filament, it is important to discuss the studied properties, characteristics, and health effects involved when ABS undergoes thermal processing and decomposition.